Robin McLeod: Career

 McLeod started her surgical career with a residency at the University of Toronto and also had stints at McMaster University and the Cleveland Clinic.

 McLeod joined the University of Toronto in 1986, where she became a professor of surgery, training residents in general and colorectal surgery.
 McLeod's works on evidence-based medicine and clinical trials resulted in studies that significantly impacted surgical practices, particularly in colorectal surgery and inflammatory bowel disease.
 As an advocate for evidence-based medicine, she made a case for post-operative patients to get back on their feet and move after surgery as against then prevailing guidance which had encouraged patients to stay in bed; moving right away was found to improve recovery times.
 Some of the other practices that she had advocated included pre-operative patients being asked to exercise and quit smoking, and surgeons being asked to keep patients warm and avoid catheters and tubes to the extent possible.

 McLeod served as the president of the Canadian Association of General Surgeons, Society for Surgery of the Alimentary Tract, and the American Surgical Association.
 She also served as the vice president for Clinical Programs & Quality Initiatives at Cancer Care Ontario.
 McLeod started Evidence Based Reviews in Surgery, a journal study group for North American surgeons.

+In 1997, McLeod won the James IV Association of Surgeons Canadian Travelling Fellowship.
 In 2019, she was appointed an Officer of the Order of Canada, in recognition of her influence on medical practice, knowledge translation, and surgical education.